Paul Douglas (cameraman)

-Paul Douglas (1957 – 29 May 2006) was a British CBS News journalist and TV camera operator, who, along with soundman James Brolan, was killed from an explosion of a car bomb in the Karrada district, Baghdad, Iraq.
+Paul Anthony Douglas (1957 – 29 May 2006) was a British CBS News journalist and TV camera operator, who, along with soundman James Brolan, was killed from an explosion of a car bomb in the Karrada district, Baghdad, Iraq.
 He was best known for his video images from war zones and areas of conflict that he had been assigned to since the early 1990s.

 Career

 Paul Douglas was based in London with CBS News, he had worked with the network since the early 1990s, about 17 years.
 Prior to working for CBS, he worked for ITV.
 He first worked as a sound man and then became a camera operator.
 His career as a news camera operator took him to other wars and conflicts besides Iraq, and he was in Sarajevo, Bosnia from at least 1993–1994 covering the Siege of Sarajevo, Rwanda, Afghanistan, and Pakistan.
 Douglas had been assigned with Dan Rather when the CBS anchor reported from Afghanistan, Israel and Iraq.